AleksandrGrebelnyi/AleksandrGrebelnyi/README.md

 - 👋 Hi, I’m @AleksandrGrebelnyi, I am from Ukraine
 - 👀 I’m interested in Python, sport, sea...
-- 🌱 I’m currently learning Python and want to become Python developer
+- 🌱 I’m currently learning Python and want to become a good Python developer whom everybody want to offer job)
 - 💞️ I’m looking to collaborate to get job offer on  junior position
 - 📫 How to reach me: gmail: aleksandr955@gmail.com